matthewstokeley/France/README.md

 ```
 1. configure the config file ./config

-<i>note:</i> frames in ./frames use config variables to create extendable parent classes, mixins and placeholders. frames are organized by concern - accents, layout and type.  tag-level frames for links and buttons are also provided.
+frames use config variables to create extendable parent classes, mixins and placeholders. frames are organized by concern - accents, layout and type.  tag-level frames for links and buttons are also provided.

-2. extend frames to create blocks etc in ./app
+2. extend frames to create blocks and components in ./app
 ```

 ##### Example

 ```
 .block__entity--small {
-	// extend an app parent class
+	// inherit a parent class
 	@extend .block__entity;
 	// override a property by inheriting a
-	// typography-specific class.
+	// typography-specific class
-	// this will output selectors 'clustered' or organized around
-	// this property (configured in ./config.scss)
 	@extend .font-size__small;
 }
 ```